Communicating Science Resources

 Most scientists and researchers aren’t prepared to talk to the press or to policymakers—or to deal with backlash.
 Many researchers have the horror stories to prove it.
 What’s clear, according to Nancy Baron, is that scientists, journalists and public policymakers come from different cultures.
 They follow different sets of rules, pursue different goals, and speak their own language.
 To effectively reach journalists and public officials, scientists need to learn new skills and rules of engagement.
 No matter what your specialty, the keys to success are clear thinking, knowing what you want to say, understanding your audience, and using everyday language to get your main points across.

-WRITING & IMAGE USE TIPS
+TIPS For WRITING & IMAGE USE

 The Bench Warmer’s Podcast

 Graduate students at the University of Rochester are creating a great way to communicate about science - telling personal stories.
 Consider this style and focus of communication a compliment to the more traditional lecture format - it's a different way of communicating and with different audiences and interests/concerns in mind.